Skip navigation

 Why is this medication prescribed?

-Amivantamab-vmjw injection is used to treat a certain type of non-small cell lung cancer (NSCLC) that spread to other parts of the body or cannot be removed by surgery, and has worsened either during or after treatment with platinum chemotherapy medications.
+Amivantamab-vmjw injection is used in combination with other chemotherapy medications as a first treatment for certain types of non-small cell lung cancer (NSCLC) that has spread to nearby tissues or to other parts of the body.
+Amivantamab-vmjw injection is also used alone and in combination with other chemotherapy medications to treat certain types of NSCLC that has spread to nearby tissues or to other parts of the body, and has worsened either during or after treatment with other chemotherapy medications.
 Amivantamab-vmjw injection is in a class of medications called bispecific antibodies.
 It works by helping your immune system to slow or stop the growth of cancer cells.

 How should this medicine be used?

 Amivantamab-vmjw injection comes as a solution (liquid) to be injected slowly into a vein by a doctor or nurse in a medical facility or infusion center.
 Initially, it is usually given once a day for 2 days in a row.
-After the initial 2 doses, it is usually given once every 2 weeks for as long as your treatment continues.
+After the initial 2 doses, it is usually given once a week for 4 or 5 weeks, and then once every 2 or 3 weeks for as long as your doctor recommends that you receive treatment.
 The length of treatment depends on how well your body responds to the medication and the side effects that you experience.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.